kotojoz/Battleship/README.md

 Project was created during study on Hyperskill.org.

-Game printing field in console.
+Game printing field in a console.

 Game is for 2 players